-Use of email by staff or volunteers of Age UK Norfolk is permitted and encouraged where such use supports the goals and objectives of the Organisation.

-Personal use of email is permitted only outside of the staff or volunteer's normal working hours and in accordance with this policy.

-Age UK Norfolk has a policy for the use of email whereby users must ensure that they:
+- 18.1.
+Use of email by staff or volunteers of Age UK Norfolk is permitted and encouraged where such use supports the goals and objectives of the Charity. - 18.2.
+Personal use of email is permitted only outside of the staff or volunteer's normal working hours and in accordance with this policy. - 18.3.
+Age UK Norfolk has a policy for the use of email whereby users must ensure that they: - Use email in an acceptable way. - Do not create unnecessary business risk to the Charity by their misuse of the Internet. - Clear out old messages.

-- Comply with current legislation.

-- Use email in an acceptable way.

-- Do not create unnecessary business risk to the Organisation by their misuse of the Internet.

-- Clear out old messages.
 These take up valuable disk space.
-When you have read something either save it by using "save as", or delete it. - Remember you need to delete from both your In, Sent and Deleted boxes. - Don't print messages unnecessarily.
-Don't automatically print off everything, only those messages you wish to keep/take somewhere. - Set up an autoreply message if out of the office for whatever reason for more than a day. - All sent emails must include the name, title and direct dialtelephone number.
+When you have read something either save it by using "save as" or delete it. - Remember you need to delete from both your In, Sent and Deleted boxes. - Don't print messages unnecessarily.
+Don't automatically print off everything, only those messages you wish to keep/take somewhere. - Set up an autoreply message if out of the office for whatever reason for more than a day. - All sent emails must include the name, title and direct dial telephone number.